InvestingStocks

 To help emphasise the differences, it’s worth taking a trip over to Vanguard.
 Not just because they are basically a not for profit organisation.
 And not because they were the ones that actually pioneered index investing in the 1970s.
 And not even because they are one of the largest fund managers in the business.

 On their UK website, Vanguard show detailed information about each fund they offer.
 More importantly, they also offer a summary of key information.
-Not only that, an option to invest now button sits at the bottom of every single one, implying that might just be enough info for you to make up your mind.
+Not only that, an option to invest now button sits at the bottom of every single one, implying that their summary might just be enough info for you to make up your mind and pull the trigger.

 For our purposes we’ll take a look at two UK funds.
 One index fund and one ETF.
-In fact, we are going to compare two funds that track the FTSE100 index.
+We are going to compare two funds that track the FTSE100 index.
 We can do that because you can invest in ETFs that track indices.
 We’ll call them ETF tracking indexes for now.

 In case you don’t know, the FTSE 100, often referred to as the Footsie is an index that tracks the 100 largest public companies by market capitalisation that trade on the London Stock Exchange (LSE).
 The name Footsie is an acronym of the index’s original parent companies, the Financial Times and the London Stock Exchange.
 It represents more than 80% of the LSE’s market capitalisation.